marceldubach/robot_competition/README.md

 # bottlebot
-Code repository for the bottle bot project
+ARCHIVED Code repository for the bottle bot project

 ## Create a virtual environment called 'venv':